It’s Ask Dotto Tech time where I answer all your burning tech questions!

 If you want to access your LastPass passwords on your smartphone, download the app and then log into your LastPass account.

-To adjust your password settings, go to My Vault.
+To share passwords, you need to adjust your password settings.
+Go to My Vault.

 Inside the vault, you’ll see all your saved passwords!
 To share one, hover over the password and select Share.